Disney Theatrical Productions: Frozen

 On January 13, 2014, Disney CEO Bob Iger announced that a Broadway stage adaptation of the hit 2013 3D computer-animated musical film Frozen was in early development stages.
 On February 12, 2015, it was announced that the Broadway musical will be directed by two-time Tony nominee Alex Timbers and is aiming for the Broadway show to open in 2017.
 On February 9, 2016, it was announced that the musical was scheduled to open in spring 2018.

 A private reading of the stage version of the musical Frozen was held in May 2016, with Elsa was played by Betsy Wolfe and Anna was played by Patti Murin.
 On September 27, 2016, Michael Grandage was selected to take over as the director after Timbers left the production, with Christopher Oram coming on board as the scenic designer.

 A pre-Broadway tryout ran at the Buell Theatre in Denver, Colorado from August 17 to October 1, 2017.
 The original Denver and Broadway cast included Caissie Levy as Elsa, Patti Murin as Anna, Jelani Alladin as Kristoff, Greg Hildreth as Olaf, and John Riddle as Hans.
 Previews on Broadway at the St. James Theatre began on February 22, 2018, with the official opening on March 22, 2018.
 After 26 previews and 825 regular performances, Frozen had its last show on March 11, 2020.
 The show closed due to the COVID-19 pandemic, and on May 15, Disney announced that the show would not reopen on Broadway, but would prepare for a U.S. tour.
 In 2021, a production in London's West End began previews on August 27, at the Theatre Royal, Drury Lane, and opened officially on September 8, 2021, and it will close on September 8, 2024, on its 3rd anniversary.
+The German production, produced by Stage Entertainment, opened on November 8, 2021, at the Stage Theater an der Elbe in Hamburg after being postponed due to the COVID-19 pandemic.
+It transferred to the Stage Apollo Theater in Stuttgart on November 26, 2024.

 Hercules

 In July 2017, Alan Menken said that he is working on a stage adaptation of the 1997 film, Hercules.
 The Public Theater presented the world premiere of the musical from August 31 through September 8, 2019 at the Delacorte Theater.
 The cast included Jelani Alladin (Hercules), Roger Bart (Hades), Jeff Hiller (Panic), Nelson Chimilio (Pain), James Monroe Iglehart (Phil), Ramona Keller (Thalia), Tamika Lawrence (Calliope), Krysta Rodriguez (Meg), and Rema Webb (Terpsichore).
 A revised version of the musical played the Paper Mill Playhouse in Millburn, New Jersey during the 2022–23 season, from February 9 to March 12, 2023.
 The revised book was written by Kwame Kwei-Armah and Robert Horn.
-The musical is scheduled to open in London's West End at Theatre Royal, Drury Lane in the summer of 2025.
+The musical opened in London's West End at Theatre Royal, Drury Lane in the summer of 2025.
+It is scheduled to close on September 5, 2026.